Your Guide to Renewing Green Card in the US

-If you are a permanent resident who has finished Form I-551, your permit lasts for ten years, and you are qualified to begin the process to renew your status to retain legal status within six months of your expiration date.
+If you are a permanent resident who has finished Form I-551, your permit lasts for ten years, and you are qualified to begin renewing your status to retain legal status within six months of your expiration date.

-Bear in mind that if you are a conditional lawful permanent resident, you need to utilize Form I-75, which is the Petition to Remove the Conditions on Residence.
+Bear in mind that if you are a conditional lawful permanent resident, you must utilize Form I-75, the Petition to Remove the Conditions on Residence.
 The function of this form is to eliminate the conditions set on your status.
 Directions for this form are on the USCIS site.

 It is necessary to frequently check the status of your renewal application through USCIS online account.
-If there are any concerns or mistakes made or your application is rejected, you need to know how to remedy this as quickly as possible.
+If any concerns or mistakes are made, or your application is rejected, you must know how to remedy this quickly.
 It takes up to 72 hours for an application to be registered on the site.
 If you have sent your application and your e-file invoice number has not appeared after 72 hours, call an agent through the USCIS for more details or contact an immigration office in Atlanta for additional assistance.

 More information can be found on the USCIS website.

 To renew your green card (or replace the permanent resident card), you initially need to complete a Form I-90 (formally called the “Application to Change Long-term Citizen Card”).
 This confuses some people, but the same application is used when a green card expires or needs replacement.